Jsparrow/jsparrow.github.io/docs/rules/use-list-sort.md

 ## Benefits

-Improves the readability by utilizing the Java 8 extensions of `List` API.
+Improves the readability by utilizing the Java 8 extensions of the `List` API.

 ## Requirement & Tags